Skip to Main Content

 Student Selection Process

 The application deadline each year will be in mid-May.
-The MRP core leadership team will review your MRSP application, along with your original Application for Admission to the Yale Graduate School.
-They will make final selections based largely on your responses on the MRSP application as well as on your potential for managing the demands of the MRSP curriculum on top of your regular BBS requirements.
+The MRSP core leadership team will review your MRSP application, along with your original application to the BBS Program.
+They will make final selections based largely on your responses on the MRSP application, as well as on your potential for managing the demands of the MRSP curriculum on top of your regular BBS requirements.
 If necessary, the selection committee may conduct interviews of applicants.

 MRSP Application